SwethaNam22/SwethaNam22/README.md

 - 👀 I’m interested in Data Science , Machine Learning , AI and implementing these technologies in real world scenario's to create impactful solutions.
 - 🌱I’m currently learning about QLoRA (Quantized Low-Rank Adapters) and SML's (Small Language Models).
 - I’m excited to explore how SML's can improve the performance of AI models.
-- 💞️ I’m looking to collaborate on Data Science and ML projects
+-  Looking forward to collaborate on Data Science and ML projects
-- ⚡ Fun fact: If you're into hikes and conferences, count me in.

 - reach me at: au.sai2024@gmail.com

 <!---